crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 #

 # Query the proposal again to check the status PROPOSAL_STATUS_PASSED
-farmingd q gov proposals --output json | jq
+$BINARY q gov proposals --output json | jq

 # Query for all plans on a network
-farmingd q farming plans --output json | jq
+$BINARY q farming plans --output json | jq

 #
 # Plans are updated!
 #

 # Increase epoch by 1
-farmingd tx farming advance-epoch \
+$BINARY tx farming advance-epoch \
 --chain-id localnet \
 --from user2 \
 --keyring-backend test \